Placentalia: Subdivisions

 Analysis of molecular data led to rapid changes in assessments of the phylogeny of placental orders at the close of the 20th century.
 A novel phylogeny and classification of placental orders appeared with Waddell, Hasegawa and Okada in 1999.
 "Jumping genes"-type retroposon presence/absence patterns have provided corroboration of phylogenetic relationships inferred from molecular sequences.
 It is now widely accepted that there are three major subdivisions or lineages of placental mammals: Boreoeutheria, Xenarthra, and Afrotheria.
 All of these diverged from common ancestors.

-2022 studies of Bertrand, O. C. and Sarah L. Shelley have identified palaeoryctids and taeniodonts as basal placental mammal clades.
+2022 studies of Bertrand, O. C. and Sarah L. Shelley have identified leptictids, palaeoryctids and taeniodonts as basal placental mammal clades.
+Leptictids were also proposed to be close relatives of Boreoeutheria.

 The 19 living orders of Placentalia in the three groups are: